oit-ipbl/Integration/win_single/win_single.md

   [INFO] [1626179902.746700, 113.700000]: /communication_test:Exiting
   ```

-  - You'd think "Where is `Hello this is Windows 2` ?".
-It cannot know.
-Actually, that message is missing.
+  - You'd think where is the message, `Hello this is Windows 2`.
+We can't know because the message is lost.
-  - ROS style communication using publisher and subscriber is not so reliable.
+  - Exchange communication using publisher and subscriber with the ROS is not so reliable.
   - You have to consider this fact to integrate Windows and ROS programs.
 The most simple way is to send the same message multiple times.

 #######################